USS Norfolk (1798): Service history

 Lt.
 Thomas Calvert took command of Norfolk 29 April, and on 20 May she was ordered to convoy vessels to Cartagena and then to take up station with the squadron at San Domingo.
 Norfolk sailed in June and en route encountered two French privateers, but both escaped, one after a half hour's fight in which Lt.
 Calvert was seriously wounded.
+On 19 July she fought a battle with one of the privateers, a schooner, 8 Leagues south east of St Maartens.
 Later, in company with Boston, Norfolk captured a small cutter sloop.
 Lt.
 Calvert was ordered by Commodore Murray 2 August to take under convoy vessels from Cartagena and Cape St. Nicole Mole and proceed with them to the coast of North America, after which, due to Norfolk's poor condition, he sailed to Baltimore.

 Benjamin Stoddert, the Secretary of the Navy, ordered Lt.
 Calvert to pay off the crew of Norfolk 21 October, to remove her stores and furnishings, and to prepare her for sale.
 Norfolk was subsequently sold, probably in November 1800.